wazuh/wazuh-documentation/source/virtual-machine/virtual-machine.rst

   By default the type of the network interface is bridge.
 The VM will try to get an IP address from the network's DHCP server.
 Alternatively, a static IP address can be set by configuring the proper network files on the CentOS operating system that the virtual machine is based on.

-Once the virtual machine is imported and running, the next step consist on :ref:`deploying the Wazuh agents <installation_agents>` on the systems to be monitored.
+Once the virtual machine is imported and running, the next step consists on :ref:`deploying the Wazuh agents <installation_agents>` on the systems to be monitored.

 Upgrading the VM
 ----------------